Copyright and Author's Rights FAQ

 The phrase “author’s rights” is usually used in the context of scholarly publishing.
 However, It applies to any dissemination of an author’s work.
 This includes all format types including documents, images, audio works, video works, and courses.

 I’m a faculty member at Chemeketa and made a (document/image/video/recording) for my class.
 Who owns the work?

 Work done on an instructor’s own time is owned by that instructor.
 Other works made by a faculty member are the property of the faculty member, except in the following specific conditions:

-See CFA contract, Section 30 A and B for complete details.
+See CFA contract, Article 30 A and B for complete details.